York Apartments have about 1,250 self-contained units available for students at York’s Keele Campus.

 No, there is no application fee associated with applying for York Apartments Housing.

 You can select up to two building/style preferences when applying.
 Housing staff will make every effort to accommodate your preference, but cannot make guarantees as assignments will depend on availability.

 No, each apartment is leased to one resident only who will be responsible for the terms and conditions of the lease agreement including payment of rent.

-A sublease may be allowed in the summer and residents are required to apply through Housing Services.
-If approved, the subleassee must also be a qualified York University student (registered full-time and in good standing).
+A sublease may be allowed in the summer and residents are required to apply through Housing & Conference Services.
+To be approved, the subleassee must also be a qualified York University student (registered full-time and in good standing).

-No, your rental rates include Internet, heat, hydro and water.
+No, your rental rates include heat, hydro and water.
 Wireless internet is accessible through AirYork Plus.

-You will incur additional costs if you wish to subscribe to phone service, cable TV, parking services and laundry are extra costs you will need to consider.
+Phone service subscription, cable TV, parking services and laundry are extra costs you will need to consider.
 Also, residents are urged to obtain a tenant insurance policy that covers loss of personal property and/or liability for personal and property damage.